 Such feeling usually surfaces when you can’t adjust to the company’s culture.
 Imagine a loner who can but tolerate a limited amount of teamwork was suddenly forced to work regularly with different functional departments in a new company.
 Now put this into perspective, imagine being in the shoes of a Business Unit Manager who needs to work with the HQ’s Finance, HR and Purchasing because his/her business unit is not big enough to have its own functional departments.
 You need to work with these guys for your BU to move forward.

 7. Corporate Changes

 In the current era of economic instability, corporate maneuvers are becoming a common norm.
 Mergers and acquisitions are the call of the day for any companies to expand into new market share.
-When a company acquire a competitor, the goal is to gain new market capitalization and strategic savings.
+When a company acquires a competitor, the goal is to gain new market capitalization and strategic savings.
 Now, ask yourself.
-If you are in charge of a multi million dollar buyout of another company, where do you find immediate savings?
+If you are in charge of a multi-million dollar buyout of another company, where do you find immediate savings?
 I would go for the workforce.
 I might not need two HR manager or two purchasing departments to run two companies.

 The whole purpose of this post is to warn you that anything can derail your job.
 Your boss who was your mentor could retire or even lost his job for the same reasons discussed in this blog post.
 You might be pretty comfortable right now or maybe, you are already getting that jittery feeling of losing your job.
 Start an online business, maybe start a blog.
-If you are willing to invest some time and money, you might even learn some simple ways to earn some cash and boost your self worth.
+If you are willing to invest some time and money, you might even learn some simple ways to earn some cash and boost your self-worth.
 You are not an employee but an entrepreneur.
 In this dot com era, you offer your service and skills for a good deal, not for cheap wages.